-As at September 30, 2021, Pelangio has working capital of \$765,361 compared to working capital of \$1,780,401 at December 31, 2020.
-The working capital position decreased as the Company's exploration on its properties increased using funds raised in the year 2020.
+As at December 31, 2021, Pelangio has working capital of \$484,133 compared to working capital of \$1,780,401 at December 31, 2020.

 CAPITAL RESOURCES

 Management continues to closely monitor the Company's working capital position and 12-month budget outlook considering current market conditions and the financing environment.
 As currently budgeted, we are likely to have a working capital deficit during the next twelve months unless further capital is raised during that period.
 The current budget offers significant flexibility to adjust exploration and general expenditures.
 Management is confident that based on the Company's history and previous success in raising capital, as well as the quality of the Company's assets, such further financing will be available as required.